Efficient Black-Box Fault Localization for System-Level Test Code Using Large Language Models

 We further leverage information obtained from source-to-log matching to estimate the test execution trace and reduce the FL search space.
 A well-known state-of-the-art technique for this purpose is program slicing~\cite{DBLP:journals/ac/BinkleyG96}.
-Typically, program slicing starts from an endpoint, such as an error line, and performs a backward traversal using data flow and control flow analysis to identify the statements involved in reaching that point.
-A lot of techniques leverage program slicing to some degree along with other techniques such as SAT solvers~\cite{yuan2010sherlog}, stack traces~\cite{jiang2010debugging, sinha2009fault, zhang2011improved}, and call graphs~\cite{sui2017use} to estimate execution traces.
+Typically, program slicing starts at an endpoint, such as an error line, and performs a backward traversal using data and control flow analysis to identify the statements that led to that point.
+Many techniques leverage program slicing to some degree, along with other techniques such as SAT solvers~\cite{yuan2010sherlog}, stack traces~\cite{jiang2010debugging, sinha2009fault, zhang2011improved}, and call graphs~\cite{sui2017use} to estimate execution traces.
 While program slicing is effective for tracing information back to its origin in the source code of the SUT, it can become complex and less informative for system-level test code.
-This complexity arises because system test code involves multiple layers of logic and interactions with the SUT, and it typically lacks direct access to the internal origins of data within the SUT.
+This complexity arises because system-level test code involves multiple layers of logic and interactions with the SUT, and it typically lacks direct access to the internal origins of data within the SUT.
 To address this, our trace estimation algorithms rely solely on the information available in the test code.